matronator/GlobalCollapse/README.md

 Still very early access, so much of the features are still yet to come.

+- [x] PWA
+  - [x] Players can add the site to their home screen and have it behave like a native app
+  - [ ] Offline capabilities
 - [ ] **RPG Character**
   - [x] Leveling
   - [x] Skill training